NeoGranular/lanyon/archive.md

 ## Other
 {% for post in site.posts %}
-{% if post.category != "announcements" and post.category != "zhan-xian" and post.category != "heaven-awakening" and post.category != "sin-city" %}
+{% if post.category != "announcements" and post.category != "zhan-xian" and post.category != "heaven-awakening" and post.category != "sin-city" and post.category != "martial-god" %}
 * [{{post.title}}]({{site.baseurl}}{{post.url}})
 {% endif %}
 {% endfor %}